superfly/docs/flyctl/cmd/flyctl_secrets.md

 Manage application secrets with the set and unset commands.

 Secrets are provided to applications at runtime as ENV variables.
-Names are case sensitive and stored as-is, so ensure names are appropriate for the application and VM environment.
+Names are case sensitive and stored as-is, so ensure names are appropriate for the application and vm environment.

 ## Usage
 ~~~
 flyctl secrets [command] [flags]
 ~~~